2Reyn/top-api/README.md

 ## Description

 This is very usefull API for internet services.
-This API includes: search, reviews, pages, test, products pages, authorization and etc. All that you will need is to connect you MongoDB
+This API includes: search, reviews, pages, test, products pages, authorization and etc. All that you will need is to connect your MongoDB

 ## Installation